okinta/alga-infra/README.md

     ./coreos/build-iso.bash

-After a few minutes a new ISO will be created in Vultr called `installcoreos.iso`.
-Once this ISO appears the build server should be destroyed (TODO: automatically destroy after ISO build is complete).
+After many minutes a new ISO will be created in Vultr called `installcoreos.iso`.

 ### Creating a Red Hat CoreOS Server (deprecated)